Principal Investigator; Co-Director of the Mechanotransductive Methods Core, and Pittsburgh Site Lead

 As a physician, Dr. Terzic specializes in cardiovascular rehabilitation and neuromuscular rehabilitation.
 As a scientist, her research is focused on developing regenerative medicine and stem cell-based cardiac repair and optimizes their properties for cardiac commitment, as well as studying the role of nuclear transport during stem cell differentiation into cardiomyocytes.
 These efforts include developing techniques by which direct injection of stem cells in a murine model of cardiac infarction may lead to the engraftment and repopulation of the diseased heart with cardiac cells derived from the stem cells.

-Co-Investigator; Director of the Rehabilitation and Mechanosensitive Biomarkers Core
+Co-Investigator; Co-Director of the Rehabilitation and Mechanosensitive Biomarkers Core

 Dr. Sowa is a Professor and Chair of the Department of Physical Medicine & Rehabilitation at the University of Pittsburgh where she also serves as Co-Director of the Ferguson Laboratory for Orthopaedic and Spine research.
 She holds secondary appointments in the Departments of Orthopaedic Surgery and Bioengineering.
 She completed her PhD in Biochemistry and her MD at the University of Wisconsin-Madison and her Physical Medicine & Rehabilitation residency at the Rehabilitation Institute of Chicago.
 Using her background in biochemistry, she completed K12 fellowship training under Dr. Sudha Agarwal in the Tissue Biomechanics Laboratory at The Ohio State University, gaining relevant experience in cell mechanobiology.